 Modern agriculture is evolving rapidly.
-Industry is introducing digital and autonomous technologies to improve crop and livestock production by increasing efficiencies and optimising resource consumption, thereby reducing waste and enhancing agri-food sustainability.
-Automating broad-acre crop production offers real potential while simultaneously presenting technical hurdles that must be overcome before farmers will consider adopting the new technologies.
+Industry is constantly introducing digital and autonomous technologies to improve crop and livestock production by increasing efficiencies and optimizing resource consumption, thereby reducing waste and enhancing agri-food sustainability.
+Automating broad-acre crop production offers real potential, while simultaneously presenting technical hurdles that must be overcome before farmers will consider adopting the new equipment.

-Raven Industries’ OMNiPOWER™ Platform, a Canadian robotic farm technology whose development CAAIN is supporting, functions as an automated seed applicator, herbicide sprayer, and fertilizer applicator.
+Raven Industries’ OMNiPOWER™ Platform, a Canadian robotic farm technology whose development CAAIN is also supporting, functions as an automated seeder, sprayer, spreader, and fertilizer applicator.
 In 2020, Olds College purchased a unit to support the development of autonomous agricultural equipment and validate its viability in Western Canadian agronomic conditions.

 CAAIN Contribution